 To enforce his argument, Paul included the ways of a very pagan world in Galatians 5:19-21.
 Here they are, and they are the products of lives lived without the Spirit of God:

 … sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.

 Very aggressive behaviors.
 Selfish behaviors.
 Greedy behaviors.
 Ambitious behaviors.

 There is a great exchange that happens, though, when the Spirit of God invades our lives.
 It frees us from investment and ambition.
 These very pagan behaviors are gone.
 Instead, this is what is produced, from Galatians 5:22.

 … love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.

 The ways of a pagan world are purposeful behaviors.
 Pre-meditated.
 But the ways of the spirit are natural.
 They do not require practice, or ambition.

-They do not need to be provoked by church leadership or involvement plans.
-These things grow from a person whose nutrition is the spirit of God.
+They do not need to be provoked.
+These things grow from a person whose nutrition is the Spirit of God.

 One more statement from Paul today.
 It is one of the final things he wrote in Galatians.